COD Sensor (Chemical Oxygen Demand)

 What Does a COD Sensor Measure?

-A COD sensor measures the Chemical Oxygen Demand of water or wastewater, which represents the amount of oxygen required to chemically oxidize organic and inorganic pollutants present in a sample.
-COD is a critical indicator of overall pollution load.
+A COD sensor measures the Chemical Oxygen Demand of water or wastewater, representing the amount of oxygen required to chemically oxidize organic and inorganic pollutants present in a sample.
+COD is a primary indicator of total pollution load.

 Working Principle